rvlz/rvlz.io/content/blog/continuous-integration-testing-containers-publishing-images.md

 After creating the repository, replace the old remote repository with the newly created GitHub repository.

 ```
 git remote set-url origin https://github.com/<your-github-username>/docker-ci-demo.git
 ```

+> Don't just copy and paste the command.
+Replace \<your-github-username\> with your username.

 Next push to the GitHub repository.

 ```
 $ git push -u origin development
 ```

 From now on, as long as you're on the development branch you just need to run the following command to push your changes.

 ```
 $ git push
 ```